NROTC is dedicated to educating and training young men and women who have a strong desire to serve their nation.

 The Ohio State University

-Captain Coffey has been awarded the Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal, Navy Commendation Medal, Joint Service Achievement Medal, Navy Achievement Medal, and various unit and campaign awards.
+CAPT McCulloch’s personal awards and decorations include the Defense Superior Service Medal, Meritorious Service Medal, Navy Commendation Medal, and Navy Achievement Medal, as well as various campaign and unit awards.

 Commander Chrapkiewicz is a native of Wadowice, Poland.
 His family immigrated to the US in 1979 where they moved to Port Clinton, Ohio and became citizens in 1984.
 He graduated from Port Clinton High School in 1995 and is an alumnus of Denison University in Granville, Ohio, earning a Bachelor of Arts degree in Chemistry in 1999.
 After commissioning through the Officer Candidate School (OCS) program at NAS Pensacola, FL, he was selected for flight training and designated a Naval Aviator in December 2001.